-This topic is on the special request from our dynamic Realtor® Pranali Talsania who is part of Save Max Dream home.
+This topic is on a special request from our dynamic Realtor® Pranali Talsania who is part of Save Max Dream Home.
 A special thanks to her for her suggestion.

 In my career of more than a decade, I have mentored 100s of Realtors® and have observed 1000s.
-I have seen many new Realtor who achieved success and many who left the profession.
-On the other side there are many who reached on a peak in their career but lost track after that.
-First we will touch being complacent and then we will talk being over whelmed.
+I have seen many new Realtors® who achieved success and many who left the profession.
+On the other side, there are many who reached a peak in their career but lost track after that.
+First, we will touch on being complacent, and then we will talk about being overwhelmed.

 There are simple solutions to overcome complacency in our business.

-2. Please ensure to replace yourself after every 2-3 years and have your back up.
+2. Please replace yourself every 2-3 years; have your backup in place.

-3. Train your predecessor who can handle the business which you will not be able to do because of your busyness.
+3. Train your team member who can handle the business which you will not be able to do because of your busy schedule.

-4. Always take out yourself from your comfort zone.
+4. Always take out yourself of your comfort zone.

 5. Keep watching your performance and when you feel you are going down or about to go down, start following the basics of the business.

-6. Never hesitate to take help from your mentor as he/she might have gone through that phase and can help you to overcome fast.
+6. Never hesitate to get help from your mentor as he/she may have gone through that phase and can help you to overcome it faster.

-7. Learn from other people experience, one life is too short to make all the mistakes.
+7. Learn from other people’s experiences, one life is too short to make all the mistakes.